 What About Grooming?

-Guys, think about your eyebrows and nose hairs, and how full your 5-o’clock shadow might be at the time of day of our shoot.
-If you’re planning a haircut before the shoot, you might want to give yourself a few days to “grow into” your new do before you come in.
+For people on the male spectrum, think about your eyebrows and nose hairs, and how full your 5-o’clock shadow might be at the time of day of our shoot.
+If you’re planning a haircut beforehand, you might want to give yourself a few days to “grow into” your new do before you come in.

-Ladies, if you’re getting anything special grooming like getting a facial or having your eyebrows done give yourself a few days before the shoot in case your skin is irritated by the procedure.
-Anything you can do to stop or temper fly-away hair will make your photographer a happier person.
+For people on the female spectrum, if you’re getting any special grooming like getting a facial or having your eyebrows done give yourself a few days before the shoot in case your skin is irritated by the procedure.
+Also, anything you can do to stop or temper fly-away hair will make your photographer a happier person.

 Business clients who opt for a makeup artist are in the minority, but both my male and female clients have chosen this option in the past.
 Shiny, uneven skin can always be a challenge when viewing your proofs and it might influence your choices on an otherwise quality shot.
 That said, I retouch the final images, but starting with good makeup is always appreciated.
 If you’d like me to book a makeup artist for you, just let me know and I can usually find someone with a few days notice.